 Deposits typically vary from one to three months' rent and are returned when the tenant moves out, provided the house is in the same state as it was when they moved in.

-To avoid any issues with not receiving the security deposit, tenants must ensure they receive an accurate inspection list and inventory when they first move into their new home.
+To avoid any issues of a withheld security deposit, tenants must ensure they receive an accurate inspection list and inventory when they first move into their new home.
 The inspection list describes the condition of the property and an inventory details any items of furniture included.
 Normally, close to a tenant's leaving date, the landlord or housing agent will undertake two inspections to check everything is in order.

 Utilities aren't always covered by the landlord and are usually an additional expense for the tenant.
-However, landlords will be responsible for general maintenance and insurance.
+Landlords will be responsible for general maintenance and insurance.

-Where an expat lives determines which water company supplies them, however, as the Dutch energy market is privatised, homeowners can choose their own electricity suppliers.
+Where an expat lives determines the supplier, but as the Dutch energy market is privatised, homeowners can choose their own electricity suppliers.
 Among the largest suppliers are Essent, Greenchoice and Engie, and tenants can ask their landlord about this.